What is Reiki?

 I find that 60 to 90 minute sessions tend to help people relax and unwind the most, and are particularly excellent choices if this is your first time with Reiki.
 Sessions that are 30 or 45 minutes or "tune ups" as I like to call them are great for people who have been attending routine 60 or 90 minute weekly or biweekly Reiki sessions and may want their limited time concentrated on one or two specific areas of the body.

-On a personal note, I can become uncomfortable when lying down on a massage table for more then 90 minutes, as it tends to make my back and neck become stiff or sore despite knee bolster and neck pillows.
+Note: I personally find it uncomfortable when lying down on a massage table for more then 90 minutes at a time for sessions, as it tends to make my back and neck become stiff/sore despite knee bolsters and neck pillows.
 So, I don't typically suggest Reiki sessions last longer then 90 minutes.

 How do I book my appointment?